 Elly Robson is the Managing Editor of History Workshop Online and a Research Fellow at Jesus College, Cambridge.
 Her research examines social, environmental, and intellectual conflict over land rights and water management in early modern England and the Atlantic world.
 She is an Associate Research Fellow at Birkbeck, University of London and a Fellow of the Raphael Samuel History Centre.

 Rebecca Mason is an Editorial Fellow at History Workshop Online and a Women’s History Network Early Career Fellow.
-She is interested in the daily lives of ordinary women from the past, and is currently completing a book on women’s legal status and property rights in early modern Scotland.
-She has a PhD from the University of Glasgow, and has held postdoctoral positions at the Institute of Historical Research, University of London, and the School of Law at the University of Glasgow.
-Rebecca is an Early Career Fellow of the Royal Historical Society.
-She is also an Associate Research Fellow at Birkbeck, University of London, and a Fellow of the Raphael Samuel History Centre.
+She is interested in the legal rights of ordinary women, both past and present, and is currently completing a book on women’s legal status and property relationships in early modern Scotland.
+She has a PhD from the University of Glasgow, and has held postdoctoral positions at the Institute of Historical Research, University of London, and the University of Glasgow.
+Rebecca is an Associate Fellow of the Royal Historical Society.
+She is also an Associate Research Fellow at Birkbeck and a Fellow of the Raphael Samuel History Centre.

-Ria Kapoor is an Editorial Fellow at History Workshop Online and a Teaching Fellow in South Asian History at the University of Leeds.
-Her work focuses on refugees, rights and the ‘Global South’, with a doctoral dissertation focusing on India’s conception of the refugee regime.
-Besides completing work on a book based on her previous research, she is beginning a new project on the worldwide impact of the Ugandan Asian Expulsion of 1972.
-She is interested in histories of moving people and the ideas surrounding them, humanitarian actions through a global lens and Afro-Asian connections.
-Ria is also an Associate Research Fellow at Birkbeck and Fellow of the Raphael Samuel History Centre.
+Ria Kapoor is an Editorial Fellow at History Workshop Online and a Simon Fellow at the University of Manchester.
+Her work focuses on refugees, rights and the ‘Global South’, and her first book is titled Making Refugees in India.
+She is now working on a new project on the worldwide impact of the Ugandan Asian Expulsion of 1972.
+Ria is interested in histories of moving people and the ideas surrounding them, humanitarian actions through a global lens and Afro-Asian connections.
+She is also an Associate Research Fellow at Birkbeck and Fellow of the Raphael Samuel History Centre.

 Rosa Campbell is an Editorial Fellow at History Workshop Online and a doctoral candidate in history at the University of Cambridge.
 Her work explores global feminism, considering the way that the Australian Women’s Liberation Movement was impacted by global politics, migration flows, and the circulation of texts, tactics, people, and ideas from elsewhere.
 She is interested in oral history, global intellectual history, and the way that social movement histories inform and ‘press upon’ contemporary activism.
 Outside of academic work, she writes for adults and children on a range of platforms.